Tribhanga (film): Plot

-After leaving her husband's house, Nayan took Anu and Robindro to her own separate house.
-They both seemed to enjoy their life there, with Nayan and their housekeeper Vimal.
+Though Nayan found peace after leaving her husband, Anu and Robindro missed their father.
 Soon, Nayan decides to give her children her own surname rather than their father's.
 As it was revolutionary in those days, Anu was mocked at school for this.

 Nayan remarried a photographer named Vikram.
-However, he sexually abuses Anu, leading her to a suicide attempt.
-She grows distant from her mother after this.
-Nayan found out about the abuse when Anu gave a magazine interview early in her career; by then, Nayan had already divorced Vikram.
+However, he sexually abuses Anu.
+Anu asked her father to take her and Robindro back, but he said Nayan wouldn't allow it.
+Anu and Robindro cut themselves off from their father after this.
+Anu attempted suicide, but was saved and grew distant from her mother.
+Nayan only found out about the abuse when Anu gave a magazine interview early in her career; by then, Nayan had long divorced Vikram.

 After her career takes off, Anu starts a live-in relationship with a Russian cinematographer, Dmitri.
 Dmitri and Nayan shared a close bond.
-However, he was abusive when Anu was pregnant and, in defense, Anu drives him out of their apartment.
-Nayan came over to find out what happened, but Anu was upset that she never asked how she was doing, and kicked her out of the house.
+However, he was abusive when Anu was pregnant and, in defense, she drives him out of their apartment.
+Nayan comes over to find out what happened, but Anu is angry that her mother never asked how she was doing and seemingly only cared about Dmitri, and kicks Nayan out.
+After this incident, Anu and Robindro disowned their mother.

 When Masha was born, Nayan's then-beau, artist Bhasker Raina, helped bridge the divide between Anu and Nayan.
-He helped both Anu and Robindro find their passions, Anu in Odissi dance and Robindro in becoming a disciple of Krishna.
-Despite these years together, Anu and Nayan still were estranged from each other after Nayan and Raina broke up.
+He acted as Masha's surrogate grandfather and helped both Anu and Robindro find their passions, Anu in Odissi dance and Robindro in becoming a disciple of Krishna.
+Despite these years together, Anu and Nayan remained estranged from each other after Nayan and Raina broke up (though he remained close to the family).